BHP has confirmed that two autonomous mining trucks collide at the Jimblebar mine on Saturday evening at around 11.pm.

 An internal investigation is being conducted by BHP iron ore Jimblebar.

-The autonomous haul truck incident follows another minor incident at Fortescue Metals last month.
+The haul truck incident follows another minor incident at Fortescue Metals last month.

 Read more Mining Safety News